shapeshed/shapeshed.com/content/posts/aws-cloudfront-logs.md

 Cloudfront supports logging to an Amazon S3 bucket.
 Create the bucket first and then edit the Cloudfront distribution.
 Under the general tab specify a Bucket for Logs and also a log prefix.
-The log prefix to is set to `cf-logs/` so it can be targeted with lifecycle rules in the S3 bucket.

 ![Setting up Cloudfront Logging][7]